Tony Rombola

-Tony Rombola (born November 24, 1964) is an American musician who had been the lead guitarist for the Boston-based rock band Godsmack from the mid-1990s until April 2025.
+Tony Rombola (born November 24, 1964) is an American musician who was the lead guitarist for the Boston-based rock band Godsmack from the mid-1990s until April 2025.
 He has been cited as "an extraodinaire" in the guitar world by Guitar World magazine, and is cited to be the only guitarist to keep an "original soloing style" during the nu metal period, earning him the respect of the guitar industry.
 Rombola is also a guitarist for the side-project band Another Animal, formed at the beginning of 2007.
 The band released their self-titled debut album in October 2007.